-Established in 1993 after the dissolution of Czechoslovakia, the Czech Republic now boarders Slovakia, Poland, Austria and Germany.
-Its rich and complex history coupled with its diverse landscape, ranging from remote countryside to vibrant, busy cities, make the Czech Republic one of Europe’s most fascinating countries.
+Established in 1993 after the dissolution of Czechoslovakia, the Czech Republic now borders Slovakia, Poland, Austria, and Germany.
+Its rich and complex history coupled with its diverse landscape, ranging from the remote countryside to vibrant, busy cities, make the Czech Republic one of Europe’s most fascinating countries.
 Whether you want a relaxing escape in the beautiful rural landscape or prefer lively city breaks in Prague, the Czech Republic is a real people pleaser.

 Moravia and the Czech Countryside

-The gorgeous scenery of the Czech countryside attracts many cyclists and walkers to the area, as well as families looking for an outdoors holidays.
+The gorgeous scenery of the Czech countryside attracts many cyclists and walkers to the area, as well as families looking for an outdoor holiday.
 The stunning lakes and rolling hills are the perfect backdrop to a romantic Czech adventure, with exciting landmarks and traditional pubs to discover together.

 Moravia is one of the more popular regions to visit in the Czech Republic.
 The top attractions in this beautiful region include the impressive Blankso Caves, perfect for a day trip.
 There’s also excellent examples of the Gothic architecture for which the Czech Republic is famed for, including the 13th century Porta Coeli Monastery and the spooky Sedlac Ossuary – decorated with chandeliers, walls, bells and crests made entirely from human bones.

 Other attractions in Moravia include the Zdar Peaks, popular with hikers and walkers as they give some of the most breath-taking views of the region.
 The countryside also has remarkable buildings to explore such as the Baroque church, Zdar nad Sazavou, a listed World Heritage Site.